Constant-roll $\beta$-exponential inflation: Palatini formalism: beta -exponential model

 Using the definition provided in equation \eqref{genexp}, we can write the explicit form of the $\beta$-exponential potential, as given in equation \eqref{genpot}.
 This results in the following expression:

 In this equation, the parameter $\beta$ determines the degree of interpolation between pure exponential (power-law) inflation and a wider range of behaviors.
 By adjusting the value of $\beta$, one can generate potentials that are effectively steeper or flatter than a pure exponential form.
 The variable $\lambda$ is a dimensionless parameter.
 This added flexibility leads to variations in the slow-roll parameters, which in turn affect the observables such as the spectral index $n_s$ and the tensor-to-scalar ratio $r$.
+Consequently, the model is able to fit the constraints from the CMB for various ranges of $\beta$ and $\lambda$.

+While the $\beta$-exponential potential was initially introduced phenomenologically as a generalized framework, it is deeply rooted in several well-motivated high-energy physics and thermodynamic contexts.
+Firstly, the generalized exponential function introduced in \eqref{genexp} is mathematically equivalent to the $q$-exponential function, $e_q(x) = [1 + (1-q)x]^{1/(1-q)}$, which emerges naturally from the maximization of Tsallis non-extensive entropy when $\beta = 1-q$ \cite{Tsallis1988, Borges:2004, Abe:2001}.
+In standard Boltzmann-Gibbs thermodynamics, entropy of the universe scales linearly with the horizon area ($S \propto A$), leading to logarithmic integrals during scalar field reconstruction that yield pure exponential potentials ($e^{-\lambda \phi}$).
+However, when non-extensive Tsallis thermodynamics—stemming from the long-range nature of gravitational interactions—is considered, the entropy becomes proportional to a fractional power of the area ($S \propto A^\delta$).

+The translation from such a non-extensive thermodynamic framework into an effective scalar field action is a well-established procedure known as scalar field reconstruction or THDE (Tsallis Holographic Dark Energy) correspondence \cite{Kumar2022}.
+By equating the effective density and pressure derived from modified Friedmann equations to a canonical scalar field ($\rho_\phi = \frac{1}{2}\dot{\phi}^2 + V$ and $p_\phi = \frac{1}{2}\dot{\phi}^2 - V$), the integration of these fractional powers naturally leads to $q$-logarithms.
+The inversion of these $q$-logarithms exactly generates the deformed $\beta$-exponential potentials.
+Thus, the potential in equation \eqref{jframebetamodel} is an analytical reflection of the early universe's non-extensive thermodynamic structure within the framework of quantum field theory \cite{Sheykhi2018, Nojiri2019}.

+Secondly, from the perspective of extra-dimensional theories, the $\beta$-exponential form is rigorously grounded in braneworld cosmologies \cite{Santos:2017alg}.
+In this scenario, visible universe is a four-dimensional 3-brane embedded in a five-dimensional bulk, where the size of the extra dimension is governed by the radion field.
+By integrating out the five-dimensional action and applying the background BPS (Bogomol'nyi-Prasad-Sommerfield) solutions, the geometrical stabilization of the radion can be mapped onto an effective four-dimensional theory.
+The crucial physical mechanism occurs during the field redefinition mapping, where the inter-brane distance is transformed into a canonically normalized scalar field $\phi$.
+This mathematical mapping precisely converts the radion dynamics into the generalized $\beta$-exponential potential form.
+Consequently, the potential utilized in \eqref{jframebetamodel} provides a physically motivated, effective description that seamlessly complements the modified quadratic gravity approach treated in the Palatini formalism of \S \ref{Sec.2}.

-Consequently, the model can be calibrated to fit the constraints from the Cosmic Microwave Background (CMB) for various ranges of $\beta$ and $\lambda$.
-The subsequent section will focus on the numerical analysis of how these parameters influence the observational indices.
+The subsequent section will focus on the numerical analysis of how the various parameters of the model influence the observational indices.